IsmailLawal01/BikeStore-SQL-Queries/README.md

 # BikeStore-SQL-Queries
 This repo contains all the queries used in the EDA of the open source bikestore database.
-The queries were writtrn in POSTGRESQl.
+The queries were written in POSTGRESQl.